corn-config/corn/README.md

 ## Writing Corn

+> This section gives all the outputs in JSON format.
+Remember you can output in any supported format!

 All Corn files must contain a top-level object that contains keys/values.
 Keys must be alphanumeric and do not need quotes around them.
 Values must be one of the following: